Quansight-Labs/quansight-labs-site/posts/2021/10/jupyter-community-calls.md

 This year, Quansight Labs took on the responsibility of reviving an existing series of events: the Jupyter community calls.
 The original monthly series, starting in [March 2019][first], gave the stage to those using Jupyter daily.
-These events move everyone outside of Jupyter's enormous code ecosystem to enjoy the affordances that Jupyter brings to its patrons as a computational tool.
+These events started to created space for Jupyter's patrons to demonstrate how they use Jupyter as a computational tool.

 Jupyter is a rapidly moving piece of technology, and staying up to date with the latest 🔥 takes significant labor.
 The community calls ensure us a monthly check-in of the latest and greatest.